auchenberg/chrome-devtools-app/README.md

 Chrome DevTools packaged as an app via [node-webkit](https://github.com/rogerwang/node-webkit).

-This project is an exploration of how much work it would take to seperate Chrome DevTools from Chrome itself and to explore what a seperation from the browser itself would bring to the table in terms new functionality, etc.
+This project is an exploration of how much work it would take to separate Chrome DevTools from Chrome itself and to explore what separation from the browser itself would bring to the table in terms of new functionality, etc.

 ![Intro](https://raw.githubusercontent.com/auchenberg/chrome-devtools-app/master/readme/app-intro.png)
 ![Tools](https://raw.githubusercontent.com/auchenberg/chrome-devtools-app/master/readme/app-inspector.png)

-## How to get started
+## How to get started with a release

 1. Download and start [Chrome DevTools.app](https://github.com/auchenberg/chrome-devtools-app/raw/master/build/Chrome%20DevTools/osx/Chrome%20DevTools.app.zip).
 2. Start an instance of Chrome with [remote debugging enabled](https://developer.chrome.com/devtools/docs/debugger-protocol#remote)